radshima/To-Do/README.md

 **Persistent Data:** Your tasks are automatically saved and loaded from local storage, providing data persistence.
 Your tasks will remain even if you refresh the page or close your browser.

+## License

+This project is open-source and available under the [MIT License](LICENSE).
+You can use, modify, and distribute it as per the terms of the license.

 ## Author